Edited: 29 July 2018

-I just came back from Europe.
-I can’t believe I just typed that.
-See, Europe was never part of the plan.
+I just came back from Europe and I can’t believe I just typed that.
+Europe was never part of the plan.
 For 2016 at least.
 But boyyyy, isn’t life full of surprises?
 (Kinda love life sometimes)

 Ok back story.
 This whole trip was unplanned.
 We were supposed to go to Greece as a team (Melewi) but something came up so we had to cancel everything.
-But the embassy was kind enough to grant us a visa so we said whatever, let’s go and booked our tickets literally two weeks before the day we’re supposed to leave.
+But the embassy was kind enough to grant us a visa so we said whatever, let’s go.
+We booked our tickets literally two weeks before the day we’re supposed to leave.
 SPONTANEOUS TRIP TO EUROPE???
 COUNT ME IN.
-(We were just really trying to find out if we can pull this whole thing off.
-AND BOOOY DAAAMN YES WE DID)
+(We were just really trying to find out if we can pull this whole thing off lol)

-Anyway, the point of this post is to help you with the Schengen visa application at the Embassy of Greece.
-This is from our experience and for a tourist visa only, okaaay!
-If you have questions, you should check their website out, lots of info.
+The point of this post is to help you with the Schengen visa application at the Embassy of Greece.
+This is from our experience and for a tourist visa only!
+If you have questions, you should check their website out, everything you need to know is there.
 PLEASE TAKE TIME TO READ THEIR SITE.

 We applied at the Embassy of Greece since we’re going to stay there the longest.
 We did our own application – I don’t think travel agencies can help you with this one (aside from pencil bookings and all that) since you’ll need to show yourselves during the appointment date.

-Before anything else, REQUEST AN APPOINTMENT through email.
+Before anything else, REQUEST AN APPOINTMENT through email at least 15 days before your intended visit.
 No phone calls, no walk-ins.
 Here’s how to do it (templates and all that).
+Click on Lodging of Visa application tab.
 Wait for them to reply.
 We received a reply/confirmation for our appointment after four working days.
 You would also need to reconfirm your schedule two working days before your appointment otherwise your appointment will be forfeited.

 Q: What if something came up and I won’t be able to make it to my scheduled date?